Sulaiman Mountains: In mythology

-One of the highest peaks of the range, the Takht-i Sulaiman ("Throne of Solomon") at 3382 m high, was recorded by Ibn Battuta as the Koh-i Sulaiman.
+One of the highest peaks of the range, the Takht-e-Sulaiman ("Throne of Solomon") at 3487 m high, was recorded by Ibn Battuta as the Koh-i Sulaiman.
 It is associated with Prophet Solomon.
-According to the legend, Prophet Solomon climbed this mountain and looked out over the land of Hind, which was then covered with darkness, and so turned back without descending into this new frontier, and left only the mountain which is named after him (as told by Ibn Battuta).
+According to the legend told by Ibn Batutta, Prophet Solomon climbed this mountain and looked out over the land of Hind, which was then covered with darkness, and so turned back without descending into this new frontier, and left only the mountain which is named after him.

 Another legend says that Qais Abdur Rashid, said to be the legendary ancestor of the Pashtun nation, is buried atop Takht-e-Sulaiman, and so it is also locally known as Da Kasī Ghar (د کسي غر, "Mount of Qais").

 Trips to the mountain is undertaken mostly in summer, since from late November until March the snowfall makes it difficult to climb.